RoBrit/Moo-Fluids/README.md

 	* For `Variable Name`, input `GRADLE_HOME`.
 	* For `Variable Value`, input something similar to `C:\Gradle-1.11` exactly as shown (or wherever your Gradle installation is), and click `Ok`.
 	* Scroll down to `Path` again, and append `;%GRADLE_HOME%\bin` EXACTLY AS SHOWN and click `Ok`.
 Once again, double-check the location.
 3. Open up your command line and run `gradle`.
 If it says "Welcome to Gradle [version].", then you're good to go.
-If not, either try the steps again or check the [FAQ](https://github.com/pahimar/Equivalent-Exchange-3/wiki/Frequently-Asked-Questions).
+If not, either try the steps again or check the [FAQ](https://github.com/TheRoBrit/Moo-Fluids/wiki/Frequently-Asked-Questions).

 ####Setup Git
-Git is used to clone MooFluids and update your local copy.
+Git is used to clone Moo Fluids and update your local copy.

 1. Download and install Git [here](http://git-scm.com/download/).
 	* *Optional*: Download and install a Git GUI client, such as Github for Windows/Mac, SmartGitHg, TortoiseGit, etc.  A nice list is available [here](http://git-scm.com/downloads/guis).

-####Setup MooFluids
+####Setup Moo Fluids
 This section assumes that you're using the command-line version of Git.

 1. Open up your command line.
-2. Navigate to a place where you want to download MooFluids's source (eg `C:\Github\Moo-Fluids\`) by executing `cd [folder location]`.
+2. Navigate to a place where you want to download Moo Fluids's source (eg `C:\Github\Moo-Fluids\`) by executing `cd [folder location]`.
 This location is known as `mcdev` from now on.
 3. Execute `git clone https://github.com/TheRoBrit/Moo-Fluids.git`.
-This will download MooFluids's source into `mcdev`.
+This will download Moo Fluids's source into `mcdev`.
 4. Right now, you should have a directory that looks something like:

 ***
 	mcdev
 	\-Moo-Fluids
-		\-MooFluids's files (should have `build.gradle`)
+		\-Moo Fluids's files (should have `build.gradle`)
 ***

-####Compile MooFluids
+####Compile Moo Fluids
 1. Execute `gradle setupCiWorkspace`.
 This sets up Forge and downloads the necessary libraries to build Moo-Fluids.
 This might take some time, be patient.
 	* You will generally only have to do this once until the Forge version in `build.properties` changes.
 2. Execute `gradle build`.
 If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
 This should be relatively quick.
     * If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything (if possible), and try again.
 3. Navigate to `mcdev\Moo-Fluids\build\libs`.
-    *  You should see a `.jar` file similar to 'Moo-Fluids-1.4.12.09a.jar`.
+    *  You should see a `.jar` file similar to 'Moo-Fluids-1.7.10-1.4.12.09a.jar`.
 4. Copy the jar into your Minecraft mods folder, and you are done!

 ####Updating Your Repository